formsandflows/PACo/Components/PACo_Dialog_A.md

 When both plain text (cmp_Message) and HTML (cmp_MessageHTML) are provided for the message, HTML is shown.

-The title of the dialog is not shown when cmp_Title has no value.
+The title of the dialog is not shown when cmp_Title contains no text.

 ### cmp_Buttons
 A dialog can show 0, 1 or 2 buttons depending on its need.
 A button can contain an image.
 If only one button is needed, only one table item must be added.
 One button will have a centered alignment.
 Two buttons will have a right alignment.
 If 0 buttons should be shown, only one table item must be added where the properties "Text" and "Title" should be empty.